 In the education and training field, demand is high for education aides including Aboriginal and Torres Strait Islander Education Workers.
 As Australia's population and the number of school-aged children continues to grow, these careers are forecast to experience very strong growth in the future.

-With both state and federal governments announcing major infrastructure projects and building grants, the construction industry has not only survived, but thrived during the pandemic.
+With both state and federal governments announcing major infrastructure projects and building grants, the construction industry has not only survived, but thrived during the last 12 months.
 It offers a diverse range of careers including air-conditioning and refrigeration mechanics, bricklayers and stonemasons, carpenters and joiners, civil engineers, construction managers, electricians, floor finishers, glaziers, painters, plasterers, plumbers, roof tilers, and wall and floor tilers.

 TAFE Queensland offers a range of courses tailored to equip students with the industry-relevant skills they need to succeed in the high-demand jobs of the future.
 All our courses are focused with the end in mind and developed to give you the real-world skills the employers of today and tomorrow are looking for.
 Our teachers are industry-experts with years of experience in the field, and are passionate about sharing their knowledge with the next generation.

 Now more than ever we know how important it is to be able to study when and where you want.
 That's why we offer a range of flexible study options including part time, online, and on campus at one of our 50+ locations.
 Plus, with a range of new funding and subsidies available, it's never been more affordable to invest in your future career.